natsu-anon/.emacs.d/README.md

 Which will load `config.el`, the actual config, and `local.el`, local settings (which I use for looks).
 Why like this?
 It lets all the custom-set-variables and such accumulate in the init file and it doesn't get shared in the repo (anymore).

-In order to get icons working you _MUST_ run `all-the-icons-install-fonts`
+In order to get icons working you _MUST_ run `all-the-icons-install-fonts`, if you're on windows it just downloads the fonts so you have to manually install them.

 ### example `local.el`